Who is Cherry Starr? Bart Starr’s Wife Cherry Starr Wiki, Bio, Age, Kids, Family, Parents, Net Worth, Height, Nationality and Ethnicity

 Cherry Starr Age

-Cherry Starr Children
+Cherry Starr Family

-Cherry and her husband Bart Starr had two children, Bart Starr Jr. and Brett.
 Brett died in 1988 at 24 due to complications from cocaine addiction.

 Bart Starr Death

-In a family statement released by the Packers, Starr’s family wrote that “we are saddened to note the passing of our husband, father, grandfather, and friend, Bart Starr.
+Bart Starr died on May 26, 2019, in Birmingham, Alabama, the Green Bay Packers confirmed in a statement.
+In a family statement released by the Packers, Starr’s family wrote: “We are saddened to note the passing of our husband, father, grandfather, and friend, Bart Starr.
 He battled with courage and determination to transcend the serious stroke he suffered in September 2014, but his most recent illness was too much to overcome.”

 “While he may always be best known for his success at the Packers quarterback for 16 years, his true legacy will always be the respectful manner in which he treated every person he met, his humble demeanor, and his generous spirit.
 Our family wishes to thank the thousands of friends and fans who have enriched his life – and therefore our lives – for so many decades and especially during the past five years.”